lgnbhl/felixl.github.io/about.md

 ---
-layout: page
+layout: single
-title: About
+author_profile: true
-permalink: /about/
+title : "About"
 ---

 My name is Félix Luginbühl.
 I hold a Master's degree in European Studies and a Master's degree in Sociology, both from the University of Geneva, Switzerland.